 -never feed sugar

 It is very common to be told as a new-bee that if you feed your bees and if you treat your bees, you are supporting the existence of weak, unfit colonies.
 That unless you run a survivor project in your back yard, you are part of the bee problem, not part of the bee solution.

-This plays heavily on the real concern new beekeepers have for the plight of the bees.
+These warnings play heavily on the real concern new beekeepers have for the plight of the bees.
 How can they possibly do anything that will dim the bees’ chance of survival in this hostile world?

-If you are a new beekeeper struggling with the desire to go treatment free, or a relatively new beekeeper who is tired of losing colonies year after year, I have some good news for you.
+If you are a new beekeeper struggling with the desire to go treatment free, or a relatively new beekeeper who is tired of losing colonies year after year, I have some really good news for you.

 You can keep bees successfully, and there are different ways to look at what it means to help the bees.
 Let’s go through the most common arguments used by treatment free advocates:

 1. Treating the bees with chemicals will hurt them in the long run.